FlowiseAI/FlowiseDocs/configuration/deployment/aws.md

 sudo yum info docker
 ```

-4. Install docker, run:
+4. Install Docker, run:

 ```bash
 sudo yum install docker
 ```

-5. Add group membership for the default ec2-user so you can run all docker commands without using the sudo command:
+5. Add a group membership for the default ec2-user so you can run all Docker commands without using the sudo command:

 ```bash
 sudo usermod -a -G docker ec2-user